BadDogSkyrim/PyNifly/README.md

 # PyNifly
-Export/Import tools between Blender and the Nif format, using Bodyslide/Outfit Studio's Nifly layer
+Export/Import tools between Blender and the Nif format, using Bodyslide/Outfit Studio's Nifly layer.
+Works with Blender 2.9 and 3.0.
+Can handle nifs for Skyrim LE, SE, and Fallout 4.

 **Features**